Neotys-Labs/Ranorex/README.md

 ### Module NL_StopTest

 This module stops the currently running NeoLoad test.
+Enabled only in **RUNTIME** mode.
 Parameters:
 * **Timeout**: The maximum amount of time (in hh:mm:ss) given to Ranorex to start a specific test (recommended value: **00:01:00**).
 * **Interval**: The time interval (in hh:mm:ss) after which Ranorex retries to start a specific test (recommended value: **00:00:10**).